 The terms of reference of the Pensions Board specifies the role of the board including the number of scheme member and employer representatives needed to be members of the board, and the frequency and format of the meetings.

-The agendas and minutes of each Pensions Board meeting can be on the Shropshire Council website.
+The agendas and minutes of each Pensions Board meeting can be found on the Shropshire Council website.

 The Pension Board is responsible for assisting Shropshire Council, who is the scheme manager, secure compliance.

 The Pensions Board is an oversight body and doesn't have decision making powers.
 The board doesn't replace existing governance arrangements in place in the Shropshire County Pension Fund in respect of the administration of the LGPS.
 Further information about our governance arrangements can be found in the governance compliance statement.

 The Pension Board consists of six voting members and is constituted as follows:

 - Three scheme member representatives